microfarad-de/fridge-controller/README.md

 The AnalogWrite() input value is allowed to be adjusted within a preconfigured range corresponding to the minimum and maximum compressor RPMs.

+## Evaporator Defrost Routine

+The speed controller can be configured to periodically pause the cooling cycle for a predefined amount of time in order to allow for the evaporator ice buildup to melt.
+The defrost routine is initiated when the following condition are met:
+* The compressor runtime has reached a preset number of hours.
+* The compressor duty cycle does not exceed a preset percentage value.

+Once the above conditions have been met, the compressor is turned of for a preset number of minutes in order to allow for any ice buildup to melt.

 ## Configuration

 The the speed controller is configurable over the Arduino's serial interface (9600 Baud).
 It provides a command line interface and a self explanatory help screen.
 All configuration parameter's are stored within Arduino's EEPROM.